Dementia Care in Ainsdale

 see how we can help

 At Home Instead Southport & Formby, our dementia care in Ainsdale is guided by a leadership team with both personal insight and professional dedication.
 Co-owner Irene has supported close family members through dementia, bringing heartfelt understanding to the care we provide.
-Co-founder Anthea, Britain’s first Registered Care Manager, has shaped our services around dignity, respect, and personalised support.
-Our Head of Client Experience, Charlotte, works closely with local organisations, like Merseyside Fire & Rescue, to share best practices in dementia awareness.
+Co-founder Anthea, Home Instead UK’s first Registered Care Manager, has shaped our services around dignity, respect, and personalised support.
+Our Head of Client Experience, Charlotte has worked closely with local organisations to share best practices in dementia awareness.
 This blend of knowledge and compassion helps us deliver thoughtful, responsive care to those living with dementia in Ainsdale.

 Our connections within the local community allow us to provide comprehensive support beyond visits.
 We participate in initiatives that make Ainsdale and Southport more dementia-friendly communities.
 Our team regularly attends local dementia support groups, sharing knowledge and staying updated on resources available to families affected by dementia.
 We’ve established strong relationships with GP practices, creating seamless communication channels that benefit our clients’ overall wellbeing.
 For families and carers, we provide practical advice and emotional support to those navigating the challenges of supporting a loved one with dementia.